 Step 5: Build Development Environment on the Local Machine

 Now, let’s create a development environment for WordPress and GitHub on the local machine.
-For that, I’m going to install Sublime Text and a GitHub package known as GitSavvy.
+I will install Sublime Text and a GitHub package known as GitSavvy.

 A new popup will appear, asking you to perform a task.
-Now, you need to install the Package Control that will enable adding different Sublime Text packages.
+You need to install Package Control, which will enable adding different Sublime Text packages.
 Search for Install Package and press enter.

 Within a few seconds, you will see a new popup displaying a complete list of available packages.
 Now, search and install GitSavvy.

-Note: I would suggest reading this in full as you will have a good understanding of the GitSavvy basics.
-You can also get help within Sublime Text by pressing CTRL+SHIFT+P and typing GitSavvy: help.
+Note: I would suggest reading this fully as you will understand the GitSavvy basics well.
+You can also get help within Sublime Text by pressing

 Step 6: Connect Sublime Text to GitHub